priyanka1144/priyanka1144/README.md

 # Hi 👋, I'm Priyanka Paul
 ## 🌟 A Passionate Developer & Learner

-I'm Priyanka Paul, a student and aspiring developer from Bangladesh.
+I am Priyanka Paul, a student and aspiring developer from Bangladesh.
 Currently, I am pursuing a **B.Sc. in Computer Science and Engineering (CSE)** at **Pundra University of Science and Technology**.

 I am passionate about web development, data science, and exploring new technologies.
-My current focus is on mastering JavaScript and enhancing my problem-solving skills.
+My current focus is on mastering **JavaScript** and enhancing my problem-solving skills.

 ---

 ## 🌱 **About Me**
 - 🔭 Currently working on enhancing **Computer Skills**.
 - 🌱 Learning **JavaScript** and diving into **Full-Stack Development**.
 - 💬 Ask me about **C, Java, HTML, CSS, MySQL, MongoDB**.